youing/PxRemTranslate/README.md

 A Sublime Text plugin that allows easy conversion of rem to px and px to rem.

 ## Installation
-You can easily install the pluing through Will Bond's excellent Package Control (https://sublime.wbond.net/).
 If you want to install this plugin manually for some reason, simply clone this repo into your packages directory (make sure not to put it in the user sub dir).

 ## Instructions